Keychrom/Axiom/docs/admin/installation-searxng.rst

 .. hint::

-   This installs also the packages needed by :ref:`searxng uwsgi`
+   This installs also the packages needed by :ref:`axiom uwsgi`

-.. _create searxng user:
+.. _create axiom user:

 Create user
 ===========